top of page

 High School Football

 The BEST lineup of high school football action from across San Antonio and beyond!
-With coverage of 20 schools, 24 electrifying games, and 5 powerhouse districts & TAPPS, KCWX-TV is your ultimate destination for the thrill, drama, and glory of high school football.
+With coverage of 19 schools, 24 broadcast tv games, and 5 powerhouse districts, KCWX-TV is your ultimate destination for the thrill, drama, and glory of high school football.

 24 Broadcast Games (12 Live Games & 12 Replays)